Firefighter's helmet: Helmet colors

 The South Australian Country Fire Service, as with many Australian fire services, use specific colors for specific roles.
 White helmets are for firefighters (with a red stripe for senior firefighters).
 Lieutenants have yellow helmets; captains have yellow with a red stripe, deputy group officers and above have red helmets while paid staff have a blue stripe on their helmet.

 In New Zealand, helmet colours were changed in 2013 to assist with identification of the command structure at a large multi-agency incident.
 Firefighters wear yellow helmets, plain for a base-rank firefighter, with one red stripe for a qualified firefighter, and with two red stripes for a senior firefighter.
 Station officers wear red helmets with one blue stripe (previously yellow with one blue stripe), while senior station officers wear red helmets with two blue stripes (previously yellow with two blue stripes).
 Chief fire officers and their deputies wear white helmets; regional and area commanders and their assistants wear silver helmets; and the national commander and their deputies wear black helmets.
 Trainee and recruit firefighters wear fluro-green helmets (previously red).

-In Germany lime-yellow phosphorescent helmets are commonly used.
+In Germany and Austria lime-yellow phosphorescent helmets are commonly used.
 Different colours, which indicate different ranks, are rarely used.
-But it is common to use different kind of identification markings on the helmets.
+However, it is common to use different kind of identification markings on the helmets.
 As fire service is mainly organized by the different federal states and in the end is the responsibility of the different communities, there is no standard kind of identification markings for helmets.
 In Bavaria for example the "Kommandant" (elected fire chief) is marked with a red vertical stripe on the helmet and the “Gruppenführer” (group leaders) with thin black rubber bands around the helmets.
 It is also quite common to use helmet markings for different possible functions like medic or SCBA.
 While identification markings according to the rank on the helmet are permanent, officers and sub-officers usually wear coloured vests over their bunker-gear in order to indicate their currently carried leading-position.

 In Poland it is legally regulated by the National Headquarters of the State Fire Service that paid full-time firefighters from the State Fire Service use red and volunteer firefighters from Volunteer Fire Services use white as the colour of their helmets.
-However it is common to see Volunteer Services to use different collors such as yellow or somethimes silver, while the State Service sticks to the rule.
+However it is common to see Volunteer Services to use different colors such as yellow or sometimes silver, while the State Service sticks to the rule.